 - Drive the Great Ocean Road and witness the Twelve Apostles – coastal rock formations.

 - Surf enthusiasts might also want to take a trip down to Bells Beach, host to the Rip Curl Pro.

-- Sweet Daylesford is perfect for eating (you’re getting theme here right), drinking wine, a spot of hiking and relaxing at a spa
+- Sweet Daylesford is perfect for eating (you’re getting the theme here, right?), drinking wine, a spot of hiking and relaxing at a spa.

 Tour CBD on foot and using the free tram including street art laneways.